snellingio/blog/pages/2017/on-politics.md

 - I believe it is woman’s right to decide whether or not to abort a pregnancy
 - I believe in equal rights and protections for all - including women, LGBT, non-white, minorities & immigrants, etc
 - I believe that we should welcome refugees with open arms
-- I believe that Freedom of Religion applies to all religions - including non-Judeo-Christian religions
+- I believe that Freedom of Religion applies to all religions - including those not rooted in Judeo-Christian values
 - I believe in scientific research and the consensus of the scientific community
 - I believe that humans are changing the climate of the world, and that we have a duty to protect the earth
 - I believe that renewable energy should be invested in and looked at as a core part of our infrastructure